getify/You-Dont-Know-JS/types & grammar/ch5.md

 It's important to note that associativity is *not* the same thing as left-to-right or right-to-left processing.

-But, why does it matter which side of the operator is evaluated first?
+But, why does it matter whether processing is left-to-right or right-to-left?
 Because expressions can have side effects, like for instance with function calls:

 ```js
 var a = foo() && bar();